elastic/elasticsearch-net/new_docs/contents/nest/index-type-inference.markdown

 ## Index name inference

-Whenever an explicit index name is not provided nest will look to see if the type has it's own default index name on the connection settings.
+Whenever an explicit index name is not provided NEST will look to see if the type has it's own default index name on the connection settings.

      settings.MapDefaultTypeIndices(d=>d
         .Add(typeof(MyType), "my-type-index")